openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/config_properties.md

 #### Setting properties globally

-`ov::Core::set_property` with a given device name should be used to set global configuration properties which are the same accross multiple `ov::Core::compile_model`, `ov::Core::query_model`, etc calls, while setting property on the specific `ov::Core::compile_model` call applies properties only for current call:
+`ov::Core::set_property` with a given device name should be used to set global configuration properties which are the same accross multiple `ov::Core::compile_model`, `ov::Core::query_model`, etc. calls, while setting property on the specific `ov::Core::compile_model` call applies properties only for current call:

 @sphinxdirective